Wintersun: Musical style

 Wintersun is known for creative harmonies, fast tempos and both harsh and clean vocals.
-Although Mäenpää enjoys writing his music without limiting it to any genre, the band's myriad styles have been broadly described as power metal, folk metal, melodic death metal, neo-classical metal, and black metal.
-Mäenpää has spoken about the genre of Wintersun's music, and says "Well it´s difficult to put into a certain genre, cause there’s lots of variation.
+Although Mäenpää enjoys writing his music without limiting it to any genre, the band's myriad styles have been broadly described as melodic death metal, symphonic metal, power metal, neo-classical metal, black metal, and folk metal.
+A number of sources have referred to the band as "epic metallers".
+Mäenpää has spoken about the genre of Wintersun's music, and says "Well it's difficult to put into a certain genre, cause there's lots of variation.
 But to describe it, I would say something like: Extreme Majestic Technical Epic Melodic Metal."
 He has also stated "But it's really not death metal.
 It's very difficult even for me to label it, but if somebody would put a gun on my forehead, I would probably say something like Extreme Melodic Majestic Metal."